codingforpleasure/customized-workspace/Ubuntu/useful-resources/python-regex.md

 print(re.findall(r'\w\w', str1, overlapped = True))

-# The output would be:
+# The output would be, now we have match for overlapping two consecutives letter:
 # ['aB', 'Bc', 'cD']

 ```